IUnknown68/n-d-map/README.md

 npm install n-d-map
 ```

-The code uses generators, so make sure you supply whatever runtime might be required.
+The code obviously uses `Map` and generators, so the js-environment needs to support
+ES6.
+Thus the minimal supported node.js-version is 6.8.1.

 ### Usage